Nona (short story): Plot summary

 The story is the account of an unnamed man being held in prison, recounting his life as a college dropout who met and fell in love with a beautiful girl named Nona, while aimlessly hitchhiking on a snowy winter's night in Maine.
 That night, the narrator is seduced by Nona into murdering several innocent bystanders.
 Somewhere near Castle Rock, Nona lures the narrator to a graveyard and morphs into a hideously large rat which laughs at him.
 It's not immediately clear whether the narrator has encountered a supernatural force or Nona is a figment of his insanity.
 Later, the narrator is found alone by the authorities, taken into custody, and sentenced to prison where he now writes his tale.
 Also, the narrator is preparing to commit suicide as he contemplates hearing strange sounds in the walls (not unlike H.P.
 Lovecraft's short story "The Rats in the Walls" (1924), King's own earlier short story, "Jerusalem's Lot" (1978), or King's later novella "1922" (2010)).

 Connection to King's other works

 In Hearts in Atlantis (1999) there is a character called Ronnie Malenfant, who has the same surname as the character Betsy Malenfant which appears in "Nona".
 In Hearts In Atlantis, Ronnie refers to having a sister.

-Ace Merrill and Vern Tessio, who first appeared in The Body (1982), appear in flashback in this story.
+Ace Merrill and Vern Tessio, who first appeared in The Body (1982), were not in the original version of this story but were added in flashback by King before the publication of Skeleton Crew in 1985.
 Ace later played a major role in Needful Things (1991).